JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 ### Create generate source code

+{: .note }
+This is required for Eclipse only.
+In IntelliJ, this will be done in the IDE.

 Generate additional source code: `gradlew assemble` (on Linux/Mac: `./gradlew assemble`).

 The directory `src-gen` is now filled.